alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 However, some of these cloud services give you access to a virtual machine or a Docker container that has a cloud device attached, where you upload your tests, configure your environment and run your tests.

-**AWS Device Farm** and **BitBar** both offer this type of "server-side" running, so they both support running AltTester tests.
+**AWS Device Farm** and **BitBar** both offer this type of "server-side" running, so they both support running AltTester® tests.
 If you know of any other device cloud providers that might support this, please let us know and we will try them out.

 ## BrowserStack

-If you want to run AltTester Unity SDK tests client-side on a cloud service you may try using **BrowserStack App Automate**.
+If you want to run AltTester® Unity SDK tests client-side on a cloud service you may try using **BrowserStack App Automate**.

 BrowserStack doesn't support server-side testing, meaning that the user can't upload the test suite and the build on the cloud and then run them using a script.